camunda/camunda-docs-manual/content/user-guide/dmn-engine/expressions-and-scripts.md

 ---

-Decision tables allow specifying different types of expressions.
+Decision tables and decision literal expressions allow specifying different types of expressions.
 This section describes which types of expressions exist.
 It lists which expression languages are supported and demonstrates how to change the used expression language for an expression.

 # Expressions in DMN

-As shown in the [decision table] reference, three types of expressions are supported:
+As shown in the [decision table] and [decision literal expression] reference, four types of expressions are supported:

 - *Input Expression*: sets the input value for an input column of the decision table